-4. Promotional Voucher funds - SatrixNOW run promotional campaigns from time to time where marketing vouchers are given to clients / prospective clients.
-As these vouchers are given as incentives to invest on the platform and not as value to be immediately withdrawn as cash, we lock-up value related to promotional vouchers for a period of 180 days.
+4. Promotional Voucher funds - SatrixNOW runs promotional campaigns from time to time where marketing vouchers are given to clients / prospective clients.
+As these vouchers are given as incentives to invest on the platform and not as valuable to be immediately withdrawn as cash, we lock up value related to promotional vouchers for a period of 180 days.
 This is lock-up does NOT apply to gift vouchers purchased on the platform for family and friends.

 These fund rules are contained in our SatrixNOW Terms and Conditions.

 Sufficient holdings / NAV to cover my withdrawal

 This is best explained by way of example:

 An Investor has a SatrixNOW portfolio worth R15,000 and no available cash.
 In order to buy a gift voucher of R1,000, she needs withdrawable funds to do so.

 She does an EFT into her SatrixNOW account for R1,000 on a Tuesday and the funds are allocated to her account.

 In order to determine whether the R1,000 is 'withdrawable' (and can therefore be used for the gift voucher purchase) our system looks at her holdings and determines that she has R15,000 of holdings / NAV, which is more than sufficient to cover the R1,000 she wishes to use.